FranckyU/Aktable.js/README.md

-# Know ho visitor use your web app
+# Know how visitors use your web app with Aktable.js